chstan/autodiDAQt/docs/source/terminology.rst

 ----

-**scan**: Informally, a sequence of motions and data collection steps that defines a dat acquisition routine.
+**scan**: Informally, a sequence of motions and data collection steps that defines a data acquisition routine.
 A scan fully specifies a data collection procedure.
 By analogy, a loop together with its contents fully describes a computation while neither the method of looping (in DAQuiri, a **strategy**) nor the loop contents and range (in DAQuiri, the configuration-space or axes)